Hashir-Javed/Enterprise-Network-Security-Project/README.md

 ![remoteaccess_connection_info](Images/remoteaccess_connection_info.png)

 ![server_address_for_remoteaccess](Images/server_address_for_remoteaccess.png)
+#
 Remote access VPN type in use is L2TP with IPSec due to its enhanced security.
-L2TP creates a secure tunnel for data transfer, while IPSec encrypts the data within that tunnel, ensuring that the data remains confidential and protected from unauthorized access.
+L2TP creates a secure tunnel for data transfer, while IPSec encrypts the data within that tunnel, ensuring that the data remains confidential and protected from unauthorized access:
 ![Remoteaccess_properties](Images/Remoteaccess_properties.png)

 Client VPN connection active